mkasa/ffton/README.md

 What is it?
 -----------

-It can transfer files between Linux machines.
+It can transfer files between Linux machines as scp does.
 The transfer speed is generally much faster than scp, although depending on machines and networks. ffton works much better than scp particularly when the bandwidth is wide and the network latency is high.
 TCP does not work well with wider bandwidth and higher latency, so ffton uses UDP instead of TCP.
+The special congestion control provided by libudt does all the trick, and ffton wraps it for user-friendliness.
+Although most outgoing UDP packets are often filtered by NAT firewall in supercomputer centers, ffton (libudt) can pass it by UDP hole punching if possible.

 Prerequisites
 -------------